lgtm-migrator/cds-jest/README.md

 1. [test with service layer](./test/serve.test.js)
      1. without `express` server setup
-     2. with a dummy mock database, you must provide each database execution
+     2. with a dummy mock database, you should provide the mock value for each database execution
      3. automatically connect to all application services
 2. [test with framework layer](./test/predefined.http.test.js)
      1. with `express` server and middlewares